 Pin

-A classic of the hospitality-themed hopelessness genre, Heartbreak Hotel would go on to inspire such later hits as Misery Motel, Rejection Resort and Anguish Airbnb.
-Elvis himself was no stranger to relationship difficulties, and the song was inspired by an observation he made whilst touring in the 50s: hotels and other forms of guest accommodation were primarily geared towards cisgendered heteronormative couples who were all, without exception, unbearably smug and obnoxious.
+A classic of the hospitality-themed hopelessness genre, Heartbreak Hotel would inspire later hits such as Misery Motel, Rejection Resort and Anguish Airbnb.
+Elvis himself was no stranger to relationship difficulties, and the song was inspired by an observation he made while touring in the 50s: hotels and other forms of guest accommodation were primarily geared towards smug, cisgendered, heteronormative couples.This made life difficult for single people and the recently-dumped, so Presley dreamt of opening a hotel where unattached folk would always feel welcome.
+It would be bluer than a Radisson Blu, a Hilton for the jilted.

 After finding a vacant building at the end of Lonely Street, Memphis, he approached the local chamber of commerce to help raise capital.
 Unfortunately, potential backers were so star-struck by The King they were incapable of listening to his pitch and instead kept begging him to sing them a song.
+The resourceful Presley quickly turned his detailed business plan into a chart-topping hit, although the hotel itself was never built due to a costing inconsistency in the chorus.

 Best Selling Elvis Presley Stuff at Amazon